rubyatscale/singed/README.md

 Singed makes it easy to get a flamegraph anywhere in your code base.
 It wraps profiling your code with [stackprof](https://github.com/tmm1/stackprof) or [rbspy](https://github.com/rbspy/rbspy), and then launching [speedscope](https://github.com/jlfwong/speedscope) to view it.

+But why would you want to do this?
+At least a couple of reasons:

+- you have code that you either feel, think, or KNOW is slow
+- you are curious about how some code actually runs

 ## Installation

 Add to `Gemfile`: